theokwebb/theokwebb.github.io/content/posts/interrupt-handling-and-stack-switching.md

 - Connect from WinDBG on the Debugger VM to the kernel on the Debuggee VM.
 - In WinDBG on the Debugger VM, input `sxe ld [DriverName].sys` in order to set a breakpoint at `DriverEntry`.
 - Install the driver on the Debuggee VM.
 - In WinDBG on the Debugger VM, choose an IDT entry within the range of `32` to `255` (currently set to entry `180` in the source code).
-The entire IDT can be viewed with the command `!idt` or through the SwishDbg plugin with `!ms_idt`.
+The entire IDT can be viewed with the command `!idt` or through the SwishDBG plugin with `!ms_idt`.
 Then, find the pointer to this specific entry with the command `dq idtr L500`:

 ![screenshot10](/interrupts/Screenshot10.png)